jilanihammad/Uplift_App/listenIssue.md

 - `_cancelSpeechEndTimer` already exists—reuse it with a descriptive reason.
 - Don’t block the UI thread; use `await Future.delayed` for the debounce.
 - After implementing, exercise both flows: welcome TTS → idle, and voice→chat mode switch.
 Confirm no VAD activity occurs while TTS is active and no duplicate recording shutdown happens on mode switch.

+## One More Fix
+To finish closing the loop we still have to guarantee the playback token is present before we arm the auto-mode wait.
+Do this in two steps:

+1. **Assign the token before scheduling the wait** – in the TTS start path (the `onPlaybackToken` callback inside `AudioPlayerManager.playLiveTtsStream` or wherever you receive it), set `_currentPlaybackToken = token` *then* call `enableAutoModeWhenPlaybackCompletes(playbackToken: token)`.
+Never call the helper with `null`.
+2. **Defensive check in helper** – at the top of `enableAutoModeWhenPlaybackCompletes(...)`, log and return immediately if `playbackToken == null`.
+That prevents us from queuing another wait that’s doomed to fail.

+Once both are in place we eliminate the last timing window: the helper always sees the real playback token, and auto mode only re-arms after the correct TTS cycle completes.